AhmadYahya97/HashCode2019/README.md

 For example, a slide containing a single horizontal photo with tags [cat, beach, sun], has tags [cat, beach, sun].

-If the slide contains two veical photos, the tags of the slide are all the tags present in any or both of the two photos it contains.
+If the slide contains two vertical photos, the tags of the slide are all the tags present in any or both of the two photos it contains.

 For example, a slide containing two vertical photos with tags [selfie, smile] for the